rvthak/theOneMakefile/README.md

 # One makefile to rule them all
 A  makefile that aims to simplify development for small to medium scale C/C++ programs and University assignments.

+## Warning!
+There is a serious Bug on this version
+I don't suggest using it on this state (Unless you know how to fix it yourself) I will try to fix it when I have time.

 ## Contents
 - [Features](#features)
 - [Setup Options](#setup-options)